ku3-at/Escape-Haunted-Mansion/Downloads/EscapeHauntedMansion_FinalSubmission/Escape-Haunted-Mansion/README.md

 # Escape the Haunted Mansion 🏚️👻

-A JavaFX-based mystery puzzle game designed for competitions.
-Explore haunted rooms, solve logic puzzles, and escape before time runs out — now with a sleek, visually polished interface.
+You awaken in a dusty room with no memory of how you arrived.
+The air is thick with mystery, and shadows stretch long across the creaking wooden floors.
+A flickering chandelier sways above as an eerie whisper drifts through the halls: "No one leaves until the past is put to rest..."

+This is no ordinary mansion — it's a puzzle-filled prison where every room hides secrets, riddles, and echoes of a forgotten history.
+Your only hope lies in solving the mysteries within five haunted chambers, each one more chilling than the last.
+Time is running out.
+Can you outwit the mansion before it claims you as its next ghost?

+Welcome to Escape the Haunted Mansion.
+Face the puzzles.
+Uncover the truth.
+Escape — or be trapped forever.

 ---

-## 🔥 Features
+##  Features

-- 🎨 Visually enhanced UI (dark gothic theme with CSS)
+-  Visually enhanced UI (dark gothic theme with CSS)
-- 🧩 Puzzle Room with interactive logic
+-  Puzzle Room with interactive logic
-- 👤 SQLite-based Login & Register system
+-  SQLite-based Login & Register system
-- 📁 MVC structure using JavaFX + FXML
+-  MVC structure using JavaFX + FXML
-- 💻 Smooth scene transitions
+-  Smooth scene transitions
-- 🧪 Judge-friendly layout for demos
+-  Judge-friendly layout for demos

 ---

-## 🚀 How to Run
+##  How to Run

 ### 🔧 Requirements
 - Java 11 or newer